 2. Cable television– We just don’t have it. *see below for an explanation

 3. Home Phone: The church pays for our basic local service and Jeremy’s cell phone; we use our cell phones unlimited talk and text plan for long distance.

 4. Internet-the girls charter school reimburses for internet expense for their students.
 So while we pay this out every month, it is reimbursed to us at the end of the school year.
-We really only pay for internet three month of the year when school is not in session.
+We really only pay for the internet three months of the year when school is not in session.

 6. Car Payments-our cars have been paid off for a number of years.